gmcclarin/grace-nieboer-portfolio/README.md

 ## To DO
-- research best way to showcase work

-- add a top anchor? or make the nav bar fixed...

-- put a fun picture up of myself on the about page
 - portfolio page - spice it up!!!

-- new background image
 - last: README
 - display projects as cards with pictures!!!!!!!
 - dark mode